BlockchainCommons/lethekit/README.md

 ### Derived from ...

-This LetheKit project was inspired by:
+The *LetheKit* project was inspired by:

 - [Bitcoin 2019 Conference Tutorial](https://github.com/arcbtc/bitcoin2019conf), by [Ben Arc](https://github.com/arcbtc), which provided a fully functional starting point using similar hardware.

 ### Used with ...

-These are other projects that work with or leverage LetheKit.
+These are other projects that work with or leverage *LetheKit*.

 - (submit a PR to this repo list your project)

 ## Financial Support

-LetheKit (lee-thee kit) is a project by [Blockchain Commons](https://www.blockchaincommons.com/), a not-for-profit benefit organization supporting the open web.
+*LetheKit* (lee-thee kit) is a project by [Blockchain Commons](https://www.blockchaincommons.com/), a not-for-profit benefit organization supporting the open web.
 Our work is funded entirely by donations from people like you.
 Every donation will be spent on building open tools & technology for blockchain & security infrastructure.

 To financially support further development of *LetheKit* and other projects, please consider becoming a Patron of Blockchain Commons through ongoing individual or monthly patronage by becoming a [Sponsor](https://github.com/sponsors/BlockchainCommons) through GitHub; currently they are matching the first $5k so please do consider this option.
 You can also offer support with Bitcoin via our [BTCPay Server](https://btcpay.blockchaincommons.com/).

 ## Contributing

-We encourage public contributions through issues and pull requests!
+We encourage public contributions to this project through issues and pull requests!
 Please review [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our development process.
 All contributions to this repository require a GPG signed [Contributor License Agreement](./CLA.md).

 ### Credits